Philip H. Corboy

 Philip Harnett Corboy (August 12, 1924 – June 12, 2012) was an American trial lawyer who was involved in personal injury, wrongful death and medical malpractice cases across the United States for more than half a century.
-He founded the law firm Philip H. Corboy & Associates which later became Corboy & Demetrio.
-Loyola University Chicago School of Law Dean, David Yellen, stated: "There are very few living lawyers who have had the kind of impact Phil Corboy has.
+He founded the Philip H. Corboy & Associates law firm which later became Corboy & Demetrio.
+Former Loyola University Chicago School of Law Dean, David Yellen, stated: "There are very few living lawyers who have had the kind of impact Phil Corboy has.
 He largely transformed the practice of personal injury law.
 He was a teacher and mentor to a couple of generations of leading lawyers in the country."
 His career was featured in a cover article in Chicago Lawyer entitled "Corboy College: Chicago Trial Lawyers' Alma Mater".